Spatial data in R

 4.4 plotly maps

-Plotly, does not specialise in maps but if you needs skew more towards the data and less towards the geography, its mapping facilities are adequate, and it has native R integration.
-See, for example the R bubble maps example.
+Plotly, does not specialize in maps but if your needs skew more towards the data and less towards the geography, its mapping facilities are adequate, and it has native R integration.
+See, for example, the R bubble maps example.

 4.5 geojson output